Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: SGWB templates from cosmic strings

-However, with our current observational data, very little is known about the era before the Big Bang Nucleosynthesis (BBN) --- the so-called \textit{the primordial dark age} \cite{Boyle:2005se, Boyle:2007zx} --- and the actual cosmic evolution may be very different from the commonly assumed standard scenario as outlined above.
-Meanwhile, non-standard cosmologies are well motivated and have attracted increasing interest in recent years.
-Any modification to the standard $H(a)$ in eq.~\eqref{eq:friedmannI} would induce changes in the GW spectrum originated by the cosmic string network.
-Moreover, modifications to the large-scale dynamics of cosmic string networks --- caused, for instance, by a period of inflationary expansion --- may also leave specific imprints on the SGWB spectrum~\cite{Guedes:2018afo,Cui:2019kkd}.
-In the following, we consider representative cases of non-standard cosmology and string evolution and their impact on the GW signals from strings.
-Detecting such non-standard features in the GW spectrum from cosmic strings provides a unique way to unveil pre-BBN history, enabling us to perform \textit{Cosmic Archaeology} \cite{Caldwell:1996en,Cui:2017ufi,Cui:2018rwi, Caldwell:2018giq,Gouttenoire:2019kij}. \\ \textit{I. Modified equation of state.} The first type of cosmological modification we consider is an early period, preceding the recent radiation dominated era, during which the universe is dominated by a new energy component, leading to a non-standard equation of state for the cosmos~\cite{Allahverdi:2020bys}.
+The first type of cosmological modification we consider is an early period, preceding the recent radiation dominated era, during which the universe is dominated by a new energy component, leading to a non-standard equation of state for the cosmos~\cite{Allahverdi:2020bys}.
 For example, an early matter domination era with, $\rho \propto a^{-3}$, may result from an appreciable abundance of a long-lived massive particle, oscillations of scalar fields or primordial black holes~\cite{Moroi:1999zb, Gouttenoire:2019rtn, Bernal:2021yyb, Ghoshal:2023sfa}.
 Such an era ends with a reheating-like process as the long-lived species decay into SM particles.
 Another example is kination domination, where the cosmic energy is dominated by a scalar field evolving in a potential $V(\phi) \propto \phi^{N_{\phi}}$, which results in $\rho \propto a^{-n}$, with $n = 6N_{\phi}/(N_{\phi}+2)$.
 In the limit of large $N_{\phi}$, $N_{\phi}\to \infty$, we have $n\to 6$ and the oscillation energy is dominated by the kinetic energy of the scalar.
 Kination may arise in certain theories related to inflation, quintessence, dark energy, and axions~\cite{Salati:2002md,Chung:2007vz, Poulin:2018dzj, Gouttenoire:2021jhk}.
 While we will not consider these cases directly, more complicated histories including combinations of these mentioned above are also possible~\cite{Gouttenoire:2021jhk,Co:2021lkc,Servant:2023tua}.
 In order to retain the successful predictions of BBN theory~\cite{Hannestad:2004px}, these new phases in cosmic evolution must transit to the standard radiation domination before $T \sim 5 ~\rm MeV$.